rust-lang/rust-by-example/src/std_misc/threads/testcase_mapreduce.md

 thread.

 Note that, although we're passing references across thread boundaries, Rust understands that we're only passing read-only references, and that thus no unsafety or data races can occur.
-Because we're `move`-ing the data segments into the thread, Rust will also ensure the data is kept alive until the threads exit, so no dangling pointers occur.
+Also because the references we're passing have `'static` lifetimes, Rust understands that our data won't be destroyed while these threads are still running.
+(When you need to share non-`static` data between threads, you can use a smart pointer like `Arc` to keep the data alive and avoid non-`static` lifetimes.)

 ```rust,editable
 use std::thread;